nbchiu/MapPrediction/README.md

 ###Machine Learning Algorithm

-We used a linear regression model
+We used a C-Support Vector Classification model to predict future traffic status